Waste management in Bangladesh: Waste creation

 Current (2012) waste generation in Bangladesh is around 22.4 million tonnes per year or 150 kg/cap/year.
 There is an increasing rate of waste generation in Bangladesh and it is projected to reach 47, 064 tonnes per day by 2025.
 The rate of waste generation is expected to increase to 220 kg/cap/year in 2025.
 A significant percentage of the population has zero access to proper waste disposal services, which will in effect lead to the problem of waste mismanagement.

-The total waste collection rate in major cities of Bangladesh such as Dhaka is only 37%.
-When waste is not properly collected, it will be illegally disposed of and this will pose serious environmental and health hazards to the Bangladeshis.